[INSERT YOUR IDEA HERE]

 bettina_love

 Dr. Bettina Love is an assistant professor in the Department of Educational Theory & Practice.
-Her research focuses on the ways in which urban youth negotiate hip-hop music and culture to form social, cultural, and political identities.
+Her research focuses on how urban youth negotiate hip-hop music and culture to form social, cultural, and political identities.
 A continuing thread of her scholarship involves exploring new ways of thinking about education and culturally relevant pedagogical approaches for urban students.
 More specifically, she is interested in transforming urban classrooms through the use of non-traditional educational curricula (e.g., hip-hop pedagogy, media literacy, hip-hop feminism, and popular culture).
 Dr. Love also has a passion for studying the school experiences of queer youth, along with race and equality in education.
 She is the author of Hip Hop’s Li’l Sistas Speak: Negotiating Hip Hop Identities and Politics in the New South (Peter Lang, 2012).
 Her work has appeared in numerous books and journals, including the International Journal of Critical Pedagogy, Journal of LGBT Youth, Educational Studies, and Race, Gender and Class.
+In her talk, Dr. Love explains how students who identify with hip-hop culture have been ignored or deemed deficient in schools because of mainstream misconceptions.

 Elizabeth Brantley